Occasionally I step into the past and update posts when things or me changes. And thats what I’m going to do with my review of the Insanity workout.

 Translation: You might puke.

-The Insanity Workout Calendar is simple and well put together.
-Very easy to follow.
+The Insanity Elite Nutrition Plan is very informative and easy to follow.

 Is The Insanity Workout A Ripoff?